tien-tran110/Light-and-sound-game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
+I think the biggest challenge I encountered was setting the timer after each turn.
+I did some research on how to implement setInterval, clearInterval, setTimerout through w3school and stackoverflow.
+Then, I tried out the logic on my function.
+I thought that I would set the timer after the tune is finish playing.
 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]